doczjs/docz/README.md

 ## Add Docz to an Existing Project

-Start by adding `docz` as a dependency :
+Start by adding `docz` as a dependency:

 ```bash
 $ yarn add docz # react react-dom